mariopaath23/tns/README.md

 # TNS - Theodorus no Sonzai
-Local PHP-Based Attendance for Theodorus Senior High School
+Local PHP-Based attendance system for Theodorus Senior High School

+## Features
+- Fully hosted on local system
+- Compatible for use with barcode scanner